decasia/transverse-store/README.md

 ## What does it do?

 This project provides data storage and session management.
-All data is transferred via [JSON API](http://jsonapi.org).
-Since this project is intended for use in an educational environment, user auth is via [IMS LTI](https://www.imsglobal.org/activity/learning-tools-interoperability), specifically the [ims-lti gem](https://github.com/instructure/ims-lti).
+All data is transferred via [JSON API](http://jsonapi.org), authenticated by session-specific [JSON Web Tokens](https://jwt.io/).
+Since this project is intended for use in an educational environment, initial user login is primarily via [IMS LTI](https://www.imsglobal.org/activity/learning-tools-interoperability), specifically the [ims-lti gem](https://github.com/instructure/ims-lti).
+(The application can handle local accounts as well, if necessary.)

 ## How to use